-Whilst it's safe to say that the exotic Anambas islands are positively blessed with natural beauty of a calibre you'll be hard-pressed to find anywhere else in the world, there are five places in Anambas that are either so unique or so breathtakingly stunning that you absolutely must stop by and see these during your Anambas travels.
+Whilst it's safe to say that the exotic Anambas islands are positively blessed with natural beauty of a calibre you'll be hard-pressed to find anywhere else in the world, there are five places in Anambas that are either so unique or so breathtakingly stunning (or both) that you absolutely must stop by and see these during your Anambas travels.

 Let's list these five little gems in order of awesomeness.

 Pulau Busung is an island with a difference.
-For starters, it's not really an island; the reason for this is that to be classified as an island, the part of the earth protruding through the surface of the sea must remain protruded for a full day, even at the low tide part of the 24-hour cycle.
+For starters, it's not really an island; the reason for this is that to be classified as an island, the part of the earth protruding through the surface of the sea must remain protruded for a full day, even at the low tide period of the 24-hour cycle.
 And this is where Busung differs from almost all other islands.
 Busing is basically a sand bank that spends part of every single one of its days as an island.
 And not only that, it's also got the odd habit of changing location.
-Busung actually "wanders" around!
+Busung actually "wanders" along the seabed!

-4. Pulau RenggekPulau Renggek is special in more ways than one.
+4. Pulau Renggek Pulau Renggek is special in more ways than one as well.
 The moment you step onto the island, you'll be amazed by its sheer idyllic beauty and its raw ruggedness.
-In fact, Renggek is a bit like being on the set of the movie Journey to the Center of the Earth.
+In fact, Renggek is a bit like you've somehow landed on the set of the movie "The Lost World".

 Pulau Penjalin is the quintessential Robinson Crusoe island if ever there was one.
-It's remote, uninhabited and has the bluest sea water, with lots and lots of pristine patches of coral that start mere meters from the water line.
-Penjalin has a long white, sandy beach that's peppered with coconut trees, whilst also boasting a lush tropical jungle further inland that positively hums with life.
+It's remote, uninhabited and has the bluest sea water, with lots and lots of pristine fields of brightly-colored coral that start growing mere meters from the beach.
+In addition, Penjalin has a long white, sandy beach that's peppered with coconut trees, whilst also boasting a lush tropical jungle, a bit further inland, that positively hums with life.

-It has been estimated that of all the Anambas and Natunas islands that are located in the South China Sea, Pulau Durai in Anambas is the one with the highest number of turtles nesting every year.
-In fact, witnessing more than three turtles coming ashore to lay their eggs in a single night is by no means an exception.
+It has been estimated that of all the Anambas islands, Pulau Durai is the one with the highest number of annual turtles nesting sites.
+In fact, witnessing more than three turtles coming ashore, i.e. in a single night, to lay their eggs is by no means an exception.

-Pulau Durai has everything a paradise island should offer: Gin-clear azure-hued lagoons, powdery white sandy beaches, a rich coral reef ecosystem full of thriving flora and fauna and several hills covered by a dense emerald forest that's as good as untouched.
+Pulau Durai has everything a paradise island should offer: Gin-clear azure-hued lagoons, powdery white sandy beaches, a rich coral ecosystem full of thriving flora and fauna, as well as several hills covered by dense emerald vegetation that's as good as untouched.
 Best of all, Pulau Bawah is sheltered from the elements pretty much year-round by virtue of its strategically located sister islands.

-Bonus must-see.Incidentally, there is one other must-see in Anambas.
+Incidentally, there is one other must-see in Anambas.
 However, the reason it's not included in this list outright is because it's very elusive indeed.
 I'm referring to the largest flower in the world, Rafflesia.
-This flower can reach over one meter in diameter when in bloom and can attain a weight of 10 kilograms.
-Rafflesia has been spotted in Anambas in a number of locations inside its jungle.
+This flower can reach over one meter in diameter when in bloom and, astonishingly, can attain a weight of 10 kilograms.
+Rafflesia has been spotted inside the Anambas jungle on a number of occasions.